oliverw/miningcore/README.md

 MiningCore is configured using a single JSON configuration file which may be used to initialize a cluster of multiple pool each supporting a different crypto-currency.

+Please refer to [this page](https://github.com/coinfoundry/miningcore/blob/master/src/MiningCore/Configuration/ClusterConfig.cs#L27) for a list of supported coins and other configuration options.

 Example configuration:

 ```javascript